r0light/cna-quality-model/measures-update/updated_measure_overview.md

----
-permalink: /measures
-layout: page
-title: Measures
----

-Selected measures from literature which focus on the architectural properties:
+# Selected measures from literature which focus on the architectural properties

 ## Static measures